shivhare-anshul/CNN-on-MNIST-datset/README.md

 # CNN-on-MNIST-datset
+Directly Run the python files.
+You might get the problem for paths, so please do change paths in code accordingly.
 CNN on MNIST dataset.
 The data is there in the repository.
 Also, I uploaded 2 different Implementations, One of them is using PyTorch.

-MNIST data - Download the dataset of hand-written digits http : //yann.lecun.com/exdb/mnist/ containing 10 classes.
+Problem Statement : MNIST data - Download the dataset of hand-written digits http : //yann.lecun.com/exdb/mnist/ containing 10 classes.
 [Reduce the number of samples in training data if your computing powers are limited as required by random subsampling].
 The Keras package is needed for